Homer, Vico, Naples

 Homer.
 The Odyssey.

-Translated by Robert Fagles; introduction and notes by
+Translated by Robert Fagles; intro and notes by Bernard

 Parry, Milman.
 The Making of Homeric